intel-analytics/ipex-llm/ppml/kms-client/README.md

 We have deployed necessary requirements in [SGX-based Trusted Big Data ML](https://github.com/intel-analytics/BigDL/tree/branch-2.0/ppml/trusted-big-data-ml/python/docker-graphene).
 You can also do the same in other trusted execution environments, like Trusted Realtime ML etc., after installing python modules listed in `requirement.yml` with pip.

 Pay attention to the variables and set them to correct values according to your operating environment.
-As for `ENCLAVE_KEY_PATH`, `KEYS_PATH` and`SECURE_PASSWORD_PATH`, please refer to [SGX-based Trusted Big Data ML](https://github.com/intel-analytics/BigDL/tree/branch-2.0/ppml/trusted-big-data-ml/python/docker-graphene).
-If your goal is only to encrypt data files, you can ignore these variables while they are needed in the following steps for SGX-related operations.

 ```bash
 export INPUT_DIR_PATH=YOUR_DATA_FILE_DIRECTORY_PATH # For example, multiple CSV files are in this directory